jflujanhoff/SimpleOCR/README.md

 2. The application will open in your default web browser
 3. Upload a PDF or image containing text
-4. Choose your preferred OCR engine:
+4. Choose your preferred OCR engine from the available options:
-    - Tesseract: Free, open-source OCR engine
+    - Tesseract: Free, open-source engine running locally.
+Requires installation (see Prerequisites).
+    - EasyOCR: Free, open-source engine running locally.
+Generally good accuracy, installed via pip.
-    - Mistral: AI-powered OCR with potentially better accuracy
+    - Mistral: AI-powered OCR.
+Requires a Mistral API key.
+    - OpenAI: AI-powered OCR (uses GPT-4 Vision model).
+Requires an OpenAI API key.
 5. The extracted text will be displayed in markdown format
     - For PDFs, each page's text will be separated by a line of equal signs
     - For images, the text will be displayed as is